 𝗛𝗼𝘄 𝘁𝗼 𝗖𝗵𝗼𝗼𝘀𝗲 𝘁𝗵𝗲 𝗕𝗲𝘀𝘁 𝗜𝗱𝗲𝗮𝘀

-Ideas are hard to prioritize, like comparing apples and oranges.
-Both are refreshing and healthy, so which fruit do you select?
+Startups are often ripe with ideas but they are hard to prioritize, like comparing apples and oranges.
+If both are refreshing and healthy, which fruit do you select?

 𝗘𝘃𝗮𝗹𝘂𝗮𝘁𝗶𝗼𝗻.
 Decide feasibility using these criteria: